agany52/Python-Machine-Learning-Projects/Sega Games Database/README.md

 💡 Key Strategic Insights

-Insight

-Finding

-Business Recommendation

-The Strategic Pivot
+The Strategic Pivot The analysis confirmed a successful transition from hardware to software development.
 The highest volume of recent game releases is on PC (391) and iOS (119), not legacy consoles.

-Confirm investment focus has successfully transitioned from hardware to high-volume software platforms.
+Recommendation: Confirm investment focus has successfully transitioned from hardware to high-volume software platforms.

-PC Quality Volatility

-PC titles exhibit the highest volatility in User Scores, fluctuating wildly between hits and flops.
+PC Quality Volatility PC titles exhibit the highest volatility in User Scores, fluctuating wildly between hits and flops.

-Implement intensive pre-release QA and project selection rigor for the high-risk/high-reward PC portfolio.
+Recommendation: Implement intensive pre-release QA and project selection rigor for the high-risk/high-reward PC portfolio.

 Project Goal